 2.19.4 Testing

 Insulation resistance of all motors shall be tested upon receipt, just prior to installation, and just prior to start-up and shall be recorded in the inspection records.
 The test voltage levels and the insulation resistance shall be per the manufacturer’s instructions.
-If the megger readings do not meet the manufacturer’s requirements, winding dryout may be required.
+If the megger readings do not meet the manufacturer’s requirements, winding dryout can be required.
 Dry out the stator per the motor manufacturer’s instructions.
-Other methods may be harmful to the windings.
+Other methods can be harmful to the windings.

 2.20 Instrumentation on Packaged Machinery